By Audley Australia specialist Amy

 I’d recommend spending a night on Kangaroo Island and joining a couple of small group tours.
 Most of the guides have lived here all their lives and know exactly when and where to find the wildlife.
 You’ll travel in 4x4 vehicles which enable you to get off the main roads and access the more remote areas.

 When I visited Kangaroo Island I was the only person on the tour.
 My guide and I stopped at a private station where he cooked a delicious, lunch as I ambled around, in awe of the many wild kangaroos hopping about and koalas lazing in the treetops.
-My guide also took me to Seal Bay, where I walked amongst the seals that have made their home here.
+My guide also took me to Seal Bay, where I walked among the seals that have made their home here.
 I watched adult seals sunbathe on the shore as pups played in the surf.

 Visit the national parks of the Top End